FalekMiah01/community-falekmiah-blog-site/content/english/about.md

 Principal Consultant at [Advancing Analytics](https://www.advancinganalytics.co.uk/).<br>

-I am an enthusiastic and versatile Microsoft and Databricks (Spark) certified consultant with over 14 years’ technical experience.<br>
+I am an passionate and versatile Microsoft and Databricks (Spark) certified consultant with over 14 years’ technical experience.<br>

 Specialising in Business Intelligence, Azure Cloud and Power Platform, with extensive experience on delivering end-to-end cloud solutions across a wide range of industries.<br>